-Well of course, We want you to take advantage of our FREE classified ads to advertise your sale.
-Remember that the ads run for 14 days, so submit your article on exactly the 14th day before your sale.
+Well of course, We want you to take advantage of our FREE classified ads (For non-business use) to advertise your sale.
+Remember that the ads run for 14 days, so submitting your article on exactly the 14th day before your sale works the best!.

 Signage takes an important role in getting traffic to your sale.
 Consider the legals as far as sign placement to plan on what kind of signs and where you are going to put them.
 Proper signage and placement can make or break your sale.

 You can buy sale signs at places such as Loweís, Home Depot, some Office Supply Stores, WalMart or K-Mart as well as sign businesses.
 Many of these types of signs include a way to put them in the ground for free standing signs.